Randy Greenawalt: Arrest, trial and sentence

 After stealing the Judges' van, the gang headed to Casa Grande, Arizona, where they stayed with a relative of Gary's.
 After resting for a day, they continued their trip towards Mexico, unaware that by then, the police had set up roadblocks along every intersection of the roads.
 Along the way, the gang attempted to break into a gas station near Gila Bend, but were unsuccessful in doing so.
 On August 11, the van approached their first roadblock in rural Pinal County.
 The gang opened fire on the approaching officer, barely missing him, before they drove right through the blockade.

 About six miles ahead, they faced another roadblock, but this time, the deputies opened fire on the van.
-Donald Tison, who was driving, was fatally hit in the head, causing the vehicle to careen off the road.
+20-year-old Donald Tison, who was driving, was fatally hit in the head, causing the vehicle to careen off the road.
 After it halted, the remaining four fled towards the desert, with the deputies chasing after them.
 A helicopter was dispatched to illuminate the area, revealing that Greenawalt and the two living Tison brothers had been hiding in a ditch.
 While all three were armed, they surrendered peacefully to the authorities.
 Gary Tison remained on the run for 11 days, until his body was discovered by chemical worker Ray Thomas under a mesquite tree near his workplace.
 He had died of exposure, about a mile and a half from where the van had crashed.

 Following their capture, Greenawalt and the Tison brothers were first arraigned on charges of prison escape and assault, for which they were speedily convicted in December 1978.
 Soon after, Greenawalt was charged with four counts of capital murder, three counts of kidnapping, two counts of armed robbery and one count of auto theft, while Ricky and Raymond, who claimed that they took no part in the killings, pleaded guilty to one count of murder as part of a plea bargain to testify against their accomplice.
 However, once they refused to do so, the judge declared a mistrial and reversed the verdict, allowing the brothers to be charged anew.
 On February 16, 1979, Greenawalt was convicted on all charges, showing no emotion when his verdict was read out.
 On March 26, he was officially sentenced to death for the four murders, as well as being given concurrent life terms for his other convictions.
 Justice Douglas Keddie later stated that he had no reason to be lenient with the convict, as he found no mitigating circumstances in the case and determined the killings to be cruel and unnecessary.
 The murder charges in Colorado were dropped following the Arizona convictions, and the case was officially closed.